Writing

 Comments: Though this is less and less fashionable with every passing year, I’m of the opinion that blog comments can be a real value-add (and a good way of outsourcing article fact-checking to internet pedants).
 I’ve already written most of a commenting system similar to the one I described here, to the point where most of the effort in rolling it out to this site is deciding whether or not I actually want to.

-Blogging web application → static site generator: This is more fashionable and modern that comments, but it’s not just about being cool.
+Blogging web application → static site generator: This is more fashionable and modern than comments, but it’s not just about being cool.
 From everyone’s perspective but mine, this site is static: you go to a page, you read some text.
 That text isn’t going to change according to what you do on the website – you don’t have a way to log in as a reader, and the only input field is the Google-handled search.
 So it’s a bit wasteful that whenever you request a page, Ghost takes a bunch of templates, makes database calls to populate them and generally does a whole lot of dynamic processing for an ultimately static result.

 From your perspective, the results would be the same if my blog just served you a .html page containing exactly what you see in your browser’s View source.
 So why not do that?
 It wouldn’t be a noticeably faster, but it would still be faster and it would be simpler and it would cut out a whole class of security vulnerabilities.